EnriquePSouza/webstore-web-2018/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+To stop the server, execute the command: `netstat -ano | findstr :4200` with this command you receive an PID.

+Use the PID in this command: `taskkill /PID <PID> /F` to end the server.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.